AlexGalays/space-monad/README.md

 #### map

 Maps the value contained in this Some, else returns None.
-Depending on the map function return value, a Some could be tranformed into a None, as a Some will never contain a null or undefined value.
+Depending on the map function return value, a Some could be tranformed into a None, as a Some should never contain a null or undefined value.

 ```ts
 const some = Option(33).map(x => x * 2)